WalletConnect/walletconnect-docs/tech-spec.md

 ### wc_sessionRespond

-This request is sent as response for a session proposal which is received as connection payload as wc_sessionPropose.
+This request is sent as response for a session proposal which is received as pairing payload as wc_sessionPropose.

 ```typescript
 interface WCSessionRespondApproved {